Yutarop/turtlesim_agent/README.md

 ## 🤝 Contributing
 We welcome any ideas that make TurtleSim Agent more creative and expressive.
-Whether it's new tools, smarter models, or entirely new use cases — feel free to open an issue or pull request.
+Whether it's new tools, smarter models, better prompts, experimental results, or entirely new use cases — feel free to open an issue or pull request.